 - Mathletics - at least 3 sessions a week completing over 1000 points each time.

 There is a first aid/medical room within the adminstration area.
 In minor cases, first aid will be given at school.
 In more serious cases the Accident and Emergency department at Wellington Hospital will be used and parents contacted immediately.

 In the event of children becoming ill at school, children will not be taken or sent home unless the parent or caregiver has been contacted first.
 Please ensure that your Emergency Contact Details held by the School office are up to date.

 If you bring your child to school after 9:00 a.m, please call in to the school office to let office staff know that you have arrived BEFORE going to class.
 This is very important, as your child’s name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their child.

 No child is permitted to leave the school grounds during the school day unless this has been arranged between the school and a parent, caregiver or teacher, or are participating in an approved EOTC activity.

 Please make sure that all your child’s clothing and property (hat, shoes, socks, polarfleeces, coats, lunchboxes, drink bottle, raincoats, school bags) is NAMED.
 This helps us to return lost and unclaimed property to its owner promptly.
-Lost property is kept in a large basket beside the main entrance to the school.
-Each of the A area classes also have lost property baskets.
+Lost property is kept in a large box in the office.
+Each class also have lost property baskets.
 Parents are welcome to check these for lost items.